Murder of Sherri Jarvis: Ellis Prison Farm

-Both inmates and employees of the Ellis Prison Farm were canvassed and shown mortuary photographs of the victim, although none were able to identify her.
-According to one detective, only one inmate was of a similar age to the victim, although investigators were never able to establish a connection between the two.
-Investigators also traveled to both the Rockport and Aransas Pass districts to converse with law enforcement personnel regarding any missing females whose physical description matched that of the victim.
-Staff at schools in both districts were also contacted by investigators for the same purpose, and numerous Texas high school books were searched for any female known to be missing whose physical features matched her description.
-All these lines of inquiry failed to bear fruit, and no missing person reports relating to young Caucasian females were ever matched to the victim at the time.
+Both inmates and employees of the Ellis Prison Farm were canvassed and shown mortuary photographs of the victim, although none was able to identify her.
+According to a detective working the cold case in the 21st century, only one inmate was of a similar age to the victim.
+Investigators were never able to establish a connection between the two.
+Investigators traveled to both the Rockport and Aransas Pass districts to consult with law enforcement personnel regarding any missing females whose physical descriptions matched that of the victim.
+Staff at schools in both districts were also contacted by investigators for the same purpose.
+Numerous Texas high school yearbooks were searched for any female known to be missing whose physical features matched her description.
+None yielded results, and no missing person reports relating to young Caucasian females were matched to the victim at the time.

 Despite the fact police and media appeals in the towns of Rockport or Aransas Pass to discover the identity of the victim failed to produce any fruitful leads as to her identity, it was thought that she may have indeed hailed from the general region she had stated to the waitress at the Hitch 'n' Post truck stop the evening prior to her murder.